Propaganda in Iran

 Propaganda in Iran originates from the Iranian government and "private" entities, which are usually state controlled.

-Garth Jowett and Victoria O'Donnell have provided a concise, workable definition of propaganda: "Propaganda is the deliberate, systematic attempt to shape perceptions, manipulate cognitions, and direct behavior to achieve a response that furthers the desired intent of the propagandist."
-Propaganda can be disseminated through any medium, television, film, newspaper, posters, murals, political actions, rallies, violence, and websites.
-Propaganda in The Islamic Republic of Iran is also about the information that is not broadcast to viewers due to censorship.
+Propaganda can be disseminated through any medium, including television, film, newspaper, posters, murals, political actions, rallies, violence, and websites.
+Propaganda in the Islamic Republic of Iran also includes censorship.
+According to Garth Jowett and Victoria O'Donnell, "Propaganda is the deliberate, systematic attempt to shape perceptions, manipulate cognitions, and direct behavior to achieve a response that furthers the desired intent of the propagandist."

 Censorship in Iran

 One of the biggest issues Iran is criticized for is censorship.
 Aided by Western technology from Nokia and Siemens, the Iranian government has created one of the most sophisticated censorship platforms created in modern times.